dajanafaris/dajanafaris/README.md

 - 👋 Hi, I’m @dajanafaris
 - Exploring world of Front-end
-- 👀 I’m interested in ... opportunities for growth, self-development and skills improvement
+- 👀 I’m interested in ... self-development and skills improvement in free time reading books by the sea
 - 🌱 I’m currently learning HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on ... any projects I can contirbute and learn something new
 - 📫 How to reach me ...